 Sigh.
 Game over.
 I'm never going to look like Holly am I. I've had a Hydrafacial and Profhilo, my skin is LOADS better but it's no Hollyskin.

 Amar adds: "If for any reason she has opted for non-surgical treatments, it has been done well and very natural to help keep up and maintain her normal facial features.
 Holly looks great!"

 The closest Holly look I could achieve.

-Okay, so the jury's out.
-Everyone agrees she looks absolutely fantastic for her age, and naturally has an incredibly beautiful face.
+Okay, so the jury's out in terms of the EXACT treatments Holly may/may not have had.
+Everyone agrees she looks absolutely fantastic, and naturally has an incredibly beautiful face.
 Holly is ageing in a way most of us would kill for.
-Maybe she's had a bit of Botox or filler but if she has, she's done it very well, very subtly and very naturally (WHO IS HER PRACTITIONER!) and it's more than likely she's having some brilliant skin booster treatments like Profhilo.
+Maybe she's had a bit of Botox or filler but if she has, her practitioner has done it very well, very subtly and very naturally (WHO IS HER PRACTITIONER!) and it's more than likely she's having some brilliant skin booster treatments like Profhilo.
 Plus she exercises, eats well and drinks loads of water.
 All.the.things.

 Meh.
 I'm off to buy a moonstone, light a Holly candle and manifest my face to look like hers.
 Wish me luck.